kristin ess rose gold temporary tint review

 pros + cons

-this was definitely fun for a few days. the product says it washes out in 3 shampoos and that was true for me. i use purple shampoo so that probably helped remove it a bit quicker than a “gentler” shampoo if you know what i mean. i will say though - in order to get it to be as vibrant as i wanted it to be, i applied it for longer than the recommended application time.
+this was definitely fun for a few days. the product says it washes out in 3 shampoos and that was true for me. i use purple shampoo so that probably helped remove it a bit quicker than a “gentler” shampoo if you know what i mean. because i applied it for longer than the recommended application time, it took a little more suds and working my shampoo in to wash out completely.. if that makes sense.

 would i recommend it?

-yes - i think it was great for three days, especially if you just want to try out a fun color, or want something more subtle (perfect for an office environment). however if you want the color to last a little longer, but still don’t want to commit to dye, i would recommend the Davines conditioner.
+yes - i think it was great for three days, especially if you just want to try out a fun color, or want something more subtle (perfect for an office environment). it will work if you have dark hair, too, but you may need to mess with how long you leave it in to achieve the color you want (it’s not going to take to pitch-black hair, but i think it will do something to darker hair still). if you want the color to last a little longer, but still don’t want to commit to dye, i would recommend the Davines conditioner.